katia-energizer/tutorial_regular_expressions_search/tutorial.md

 ### containsMatchIn — finds out if the text contains any matches

-The `containsMatchIn` function attempts to can find a match of the regular expression in your text.
+The `containsMatchIn` function attempts to find a match of the pattern in your text.
+Returns a boolean value.

 Define if the pattern has a match in the text.